MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

     -   Set-ADServiceAccount -Identity MIMSyncGMSAsvc -ServicePrincipalNames
         \@{Add="PCNSCLNT/mimsync.contoso.com"}

-3. Next on the synchronization service we want to backup the encryption key as this will be requested upon change mode install
+3. Next on the synchronization services be sure to backup the encryption key as it will be requested upon change mode install

     -   On the Server that the Synchronization Service is installed on locate the Synchronization Service Key Management tool